-Lucetam provides protective and restorative action in case of impaired brain function caused by hypoxia, intoxication or trauma.
-It reduces the severity and duration of the vestibular nystagmus.
+Lucetam® provides protective and restorative action in case of impaired brain function caused by hypoxia, intoxication, or trauma.
+It reduces the severity and duration of vestibular nystagmus.

-Distribution: Does not bind with blood plasma proteins.
-Piracetam accumulates selectively in tissues of the cerebral cortex, mainly in the frontal, parietal and occipital lobes, in the cerebellum and in basal nuclei.
+It does not bind with blood plasma proteins.
+Piracetam accumulates selectively in tissues of the cerebral cortex, mainly in the frontal, parietal and occipital lobes, in the cerebellum, and in basal nuclei.
 Piracetam penetrates through the blood-brain barrier and placental barrier.

-Excretion: The half-life is 4-5 hours from the blood plasma and 8.5 hours from the cerebrospinal fluid.
-80-100% of Piracetam is excreted in the unchanged form by the kidneys through the kidney filtration.
-The total clearance of Piracetam in healthy volunteers is 86 ml/min.
+The half-life is 4-5 hours from the blood plasma and 8.5 hours from the cerebrospinal fluid.
+80–100% of piracetam is excreted in the unchanged form by the kidneys through kidney filtration.
+The total clearance of piracetam in healthy volunteers is 86 ml/min.
 The half-life is prolonged in case of kidney failure.
 Pharmacokinetics in patients with liver failure does not change.